EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 * Process migration
 * Encrypted payloads with custom XOR or ChaCha implementations

-Each addition increases complexity—but also capability.
+Each addition increases complexity — but also capability.

 ## 11. Why This Matters

 Assembly reverse shells are not about practicality.
-They are about **understanding boundaries**—the boundaries between user space and kernel space, between abstraction and reality, and between what developers *think* a system does and what it *actually* does.
+They are about **understanding boundaries** — the boundaries between user space and kernel space, between abstraction and reality, and between what developers *think* a system does and what it *actually* does.

 At higher levels of the stack, complexity is hidden behind layers of convenience.
 Libraries sanitize inputs, runtimes manage memory, and operating systems quietly resolve mistakes.
 Assembly strips all of that away.
 Every instruction has intent.
 Every mistake has consequences.
-There is no safety net—only behavior.
+There is no safety net — only behavior.

 They teach: